 M5.
 This is acute monocytic leukemia.

 AML may be broken down into other subtypes with a different system than this one.
-Ask your healthcare provider which system he or she is using and what it means for you.
-The subtype of AML may determine which treatment is best for you.
+Ask your healthcare provider which system they're using and what it means for you.
+The subtype of AML helps decide which treatment is best for you.

 Another way to classify AML is by looking for certain genetic changes in the leukemia cells.
 These changes help your healthcare provider decide on the best treatment plan.
 They also help your provider know what your likely outlook is.
 Some gene changes are better (called favorable abnormalities) than others (unfavorable abnormalities).

+AML is a complex blood cancer.
 If you have questions about your AML, talk with your healthcare provider.
-Your healthcare provider can help you understand more about the exact type of leukemia you have.
+Your healthcare provider can help you understand more about the details of the leukemia you have.